just an average family of four...if there is such a

 the mowing tractor, keeping our four acres of peace and

 Our oldest son, Max is a 2014 graduate of Millersville

 University with a double major in Music Education and

 History.
-He now lives in Brooklyn, NY and is
+He now lives in Beacon, NY and is

 pursuing musical interests there.
 Even though he's

 not physically here at the farm, this is where his heart